mrpotatosanta/bo1-zombies-autosplitter/README.md

    - Under Advanced, choose your preferred split timing (hover over the checkbox for more info)
    - Click OK on both dialogs and Save Layout
 7. Link the layout to your splits:
-   - Right-click LiveSplit > Edit Splits...
+   - Right-click > Edit Splits...
    - Check "Use Layout" box > Browse... > select `bo1 layout.lsl`
    - Click OK and Save Splits